 An "Incentive Award" is a grant of a right to receive a cash payment pursuant to a bonus plan that is intended to provide performance-based compensation under Section 162(m) of the Code, to the extent Performance Goals are achieved.
-Section 162(m) of the Code makes certain compensation non-deductible unless it is performance-based and other conditions are satisfied.
 A bonus plan may provide for the grant of restricted stock or restricted stock units in conjunction with bonuses payable under such plan.